python-poetry/poetry/README.md

 ### `plugins`

-Poetry supports arbitrary plugins wich work similarly to [setuptools entry points](http://setuptools.readthedocs.io/en/latest/setuptools.html).
+Poetry supports arbitrary plugins which work similarly to [setuptools entry points](http://setuptools.readthedocs.io/en/latest/setuptools.html).
 To match the example in the setuptools documentation, you would use the following: